jwinternheimer/data-blog/content/blog/2022-04-06-understanding-the-new-user-experience-in-buffer/index.markdown

 ## # A tibble: 2 × 4
 ##   trial_signup quant25 quant50 quant75
 ##   <lgl>          <dbl>   <dbl>   <dbl>
-## 1 FALSE              0       6      16
+## 1 FALSE              2      18      57
-## 2 TRUE               0      13      15
+## 2 TRUE               2      14      21
 ```

-These quantiles show us that the median number of days to convert is 13 days for trial signups and 6 days for free signups.
-It's interesting to note that more than a quarter of the people that convert do so on the day they sign up.
+These quantiles show us that the median number of days to convert is 14 days for trial signups and 18 days for free signups.
+It's interesting to note that more than a quarter of the people that convert do so by thier second day.
 We should remember that this only takes into account users that converted.

 We can plot the distribution of the number of days to convert below.